 Hypothetical layout without collimation upgrade after magnet removal (middle);

-Proposed post-LS2 layout (bottom).
+Proposed post-LS2 layout (bottom) with TCAPM.

-Doses are estimated both for the coil and for the spacers [1].
+Dose values are estimated both for the coil and for the spacers [1].
 Note that for all cases, the present TCAPC.6L7.B1 collimator remains at the same location, as this was found to produce good performance.
 This also avoids intervening on a radioactive collimator.
 It is clear that without an improvement of the passive collimation layout (middle plot), doses on the downstream MQWs would be much higher than in the present layout.
-In particular, the coil spacers [1] of the most exposed magnet would be about a factor 4 larger.
-The proposed solution (bottom line) described in detail in the next section, solves this issue and brings the levels to an acceptable level.
+In particular, the dose on the coil spacers [1] of the most exposed magnet would be about a factor 4 larger.
+The proposed solution with TCAPM (bottom line) described in detail in the next section, solves this issue and brings the levels to an acceptable level.